UnrealApex/gitpodify-bookmarklet/README.md

 # gitpod-bookmarklet

-A handy bookmarklet you can use to open a GitHub, GitLab, or Bitbucket repository in a Visual Studio Code container
+A handy bookmarklet you can use to open a GitHub, GitLab, or Bitbucket repository in a containerized environment.